opencog/TinyCog/README.md

 ```

 The image contains the opencog version at the time of it's building
-and other libraries such as opencv and dlib (3.2 and 19.7).
+and other libraries such as opencv and dlib (3.4 and 19.15).
 To see the opencog commit version, pkg-config can be used.
 ```
     pkg-config --variable=cogutil opencog    #shows cogutil commit version pkg-config --variable=atomspace opencog    #shows opencog commit version pkg-config --variable=opencog opencog    #shows opencog commit version
 ```

+There is a problem with this image, no driver for piCamera as it's not available
+as a 64bit binary.

 ### Install